ncatlab/nlab-content/pages/7/8/5/0/587/content.md

 * automatic table of contents goes here
 {:toc}

-## Idea and Definition
+## Idea

 In [[logic]], the **context** of an assertion (or judgement) consists of all of the assumptions that are made when that assertion to claimed be valid; whether an assertion is in fact valid (or even meaningful) may depend on the context.
+The precise definition depends on the [[theory]] (or [[doctrine]]) that one is working in.

 Generally, a context is thought of as relative to some underlying logical theory.
 This underlying theory will contain most of the assumptions of what constitutes validity; the context of an assertion in this theory will then include only those extra assumptions that may be used by that assertion.
-(On the other hand, one could also think of the entire base theory as part of the context.)
+On the other hand, one could also think of the entire base theory as part of the context.

 For example, in the theory of a [[group]], it is understood that there is a group $G$, that $G$ has various elements, that two elements of $G$ may be [[equality|equal]], that any two elements of $G$ have as product an element of $G$, and that various equational laws are satisfied (which we will not list here).
 However, the validity and meaningful of an assertion that two elements of $G$ commute will depend on the context.